nkn002/nkn002.github.io/_pages/miscellaneous.md

 Hobbies
 ===
 I like puns (evidently), cooking, and playing sports (especially badminton and table tennis).
+I enjoy reading - be it comics or novels.
+In fact, reading was what introduced me to machine translation as sometimes of my favorite novels are neither in Vietnamese nor English.
+A couple of years ago, the machine translated texts were still of low-quality, but now their quality has drastically improved to the point where I can make sense of them with relative ease.